Federal And Private Student Loan Grace Periods Explained

 Stafford Student Loans

-Stafford Student Loans have a 6-month grace period after graduation (or after you leave school or drop below part-time enrollment).
+Stafford Student Loans (now called Direct Subsidized and Direct Unsubsidized Loans) have a 6-month grace period after graduation, after you leave school, or after you drop below half-time enrollment.
 You do have the option to start repaying your loan sooner to avoid interest capitalization.
-If you have subsidized Stafford Student Loans, interest will not accrue while you are in school or during the grace period because the government will pay the interest.
-However, if you have unsubsidized Stafford Student Loans, you will have the option to pay the interest during the in-school deferment and grace periods.
-If you choose not to do so, the interest will be capitalized when loan repayment begins.
+If you have Subsidized Stafford Loans, interest will not accrue while you are in school or during the grace period because the government covers the interest.
+However, if you have Unsubsidized Stafford Loans, interest will accrue during the in-school and grace periods.
+If you choose not to pay the interest, it will be capitalized when repayment begins.

 Perkins Student Loans